darktjm/auis/README.md

    32-bit versions may have trouble reading new files.
 Correcting this issue is on my todo list.

+ - If the image serialization format is set to png (the new default), old versions of ATK will not be able to read it.
+This change was necessary, because the old GIF reader/writer was 8-bit colormap only, and jpeg is/was lossy.

  - As part of cleaning up and correcting org, written org files are not compatible with the old org.
 However, the old org was buggy as hell, so this is not a real problem.
 Note that it can still read, and